ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-hosts.md

 The {{site.data.keyword.cloud_notm}} bare metal server in {{site.data.keyword.vpc_short}} uses SmartNICs for VPC network capabilities.
 Each physical host has a redundant 100 Gb network connection for network access to {{site.data.keyword.vpc_short}}.
 The high availability for physical network connectivity is handled by {{site.data.keyword.cloud_notm}}, and you do not have to configure anything special.
 All network interfaces are backed by two redundant physical ports that are on the top-of-rack (TORs) switch. {{site.data.keyword.cloud_notm}} manages the aggregation, and you do not have to create multiple PCI interfaces for redundancy, for example.
 The 100 Gb bandwidth is shared by the network interfaces that are configured and currently active on the bare metal server.

-A network interface in a {{site.data.keyword.cloud_notm}} bare metal server is an abstract representation of a network interface card, and a network interface connects a {{site.data.keyword.cloud_notm}} bare metal server to a VPC subnet.
+A network interface in an {{site.data.keyword.cloud_notm}} bare metal server is an abstract representation of a network interface card, and a network interface connects an {{site.data.keyword.cloud_notm}} bare metal server to a VPC subnet.

 ![{{site.data.keyword.cloud_notm}} bare metal server network interfaces](../../images/vcf-vpc-v2-bms-network-interfaces.svg "{{site.data.keyword.cloud_notm}} bare metal server network interfaces"){: caption="Figure 1. {{site.data.keyword.cloud_notm}} bare metal server network interfaces " caption-side="bottom"}